Stay Well Signage

 Step 1.
 Risk assess your premises

-To help keep us all safe and well, we strongly recommend that organisations and businesses continue to risk assess their premises for COVID-19 to identify the most suitable protective measures for your spaces.
+To help keep us all safe and well, we strongly recommend that organisations and businesses continue to risk assess their premises for respiratory infections including COVID-19 to identify the most suitable protective measures for your spaces.
 This includes measures like enhanced cleaning and maximising ventilation.
-By doing so, we can lessen the ongoing risk posed by COVID-19 and help to reduce the impacts of more familiar viruses like flu and colds.
+By doing so, we can lessen the ongoing risk posed by respiratory infections.

-Find out more about carrying out a COVID-19 risk assessment.
+Find out more about carrying out a risk assessment.

 Step 2.
 Complete the self-assessment questionnaire to select your protective measures